Luis Rivera (infielder): Coaching career

 In 2000, Rivera joined the Cleveland Indians organization, working as a coach and manager.
 He coached the Advanced-A Kinston Indians through the 2002 season, when he was promoted to manager of the Class-A Lake County Captains.
 In 2003, he was named the South Atlantic League Manager of the Year, after managing the Captains to a league-best 97–43 record.
 After coaching the Captains in 2004, Rivera was made the manager of the Kinston Indians prior to the 2005 season.
 Kinston finished the year with a 76–64 record, and went to the Carolina League Championship Series.
 Rivera was promoted to the Majors in 2006, working as the Indians infield coach and later first base coach until the end of the 2009 season.

 In 2010, Rivera joined the Toronto Blue Jays organization, and managed the Double-A New Hampshire Fisher Cats.
 In 2011 and 2012, he worked as a coaching assistant for the Blue Jays.
 Prior to the start of the 2013 season, Rivera was named the third base coach.
 Rivera retired from coaching on October 5, 2023.

+In 2026, Rivera was hired as manager of the St. Lucie Mets the High-A affiliate of the New York Mets for the 2026 season.